rueckstiess/mtools/doc/mloginfo.rst

 **mloginfo** takes a log file and reports :ref:`default-info` about the log file.
 The script also has some options for additional :ref:`info-sections`.

+NOTE: logv2 format (MongoDB 4.4+) is not supported yet.

 Usage
 ~~~~~